Middle school (grades 6-8) · Homestead, FL

 What is the racial and ethnic makeup of Academir Middle School of Math and Science?

-The largest demographic group at Academir Middle School of Math and Science is Hispanic or Latino at 94.0%.
-The school serves a diverse student body in HOMESTEAD, FL.
+The largest demographic group at Academir Middle School of Math and Science is Hispanic or Latino at 94.0% of enrollment, in Homestead, FL.

 What is the Resource Investment Index for Academir Middle School of Math and Science?

-Academir Middle School of Math and Science has a Resource Investment Index of 0/100 (F) based on 1 factor: student-teacher ratio.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Academir Middle School of Math and Science has a Resource Investment Index of 0/100 (lower reported resources relative to schools nationally) based on 1 factor: student-teacher ratio.
+Not a test-score or academic measure (national median ~41/100, see methodology).
 Limited indicators were available, so the index reflects partial data.

 All federal data sources used on this page